giuliana-bezerra/gfood/README.md

 - Create new domain classes and repositories inside `gfood-domain`
 - Create any common class inside `gfood-common`
 - Create new migrations inside `gfood-flyway`
+- Add unit tests inside the new service project
-- Add tests inside gfood-end-to-end-tests
+- Add integration tests inside gfood-end-to-end-tests
-- Change build scripts to build and test/run the new project
+- Change scripts to build and test/run the new project